 Can I use any type of tomato?

 Some devotees swear by San Marzano tomatoes, but Roma tomatoes are also excellent as they too have a lower moisture content.
 Their size allows them to be dried as tomato halves.
 Because of their small size and often abundant harvests, grape tomatoes, and cherry tomatoes are excellent candidates.
-These mini tomatoes can be dried whole.
+These mini tomatoes can even be dried whole.
 That being said, you can try any variety, they'll just take more or less time based on their size.
 Larger tomatoes or varieties with a high water content will take longer to dry.

 How do I know when the tomatoes are fully dried?

 The tomatoes should be dry but still slightly pliable, but not brittle.
 Watery tomatoes will take longer but overall, if they feel sticky or moist, they need more time to dry.
+When in doubt, pop a sample in your mouth!

 How long can I store sun-dried tomatoes?